Real-time dynamics of string breaking in quantum spin chains: First stage: string motion

 Similar representations of Hamiltonians in kink sectors have been introduced and used for the effective description of systems with confinement~\cite{Coldea177, Long-range, Mazza, Rutkevich_2010}.
 Here, however, we not only restrict to low-kink sectors as in previous works but rather consider the full decomposition.
 As we will show, this turns out to be important for the description of the string dynamics because many resonant spin configurations $\mathcal{S}$ can appear across different kink sectors, which become crucial to describe the string motion.

-At this point it becomes important to distinguish two different classes of parameter sets.
+At this point, it becomes important to distinguish two different classes of parameter sets.
 Depending on the choice of Hamiltonian parameters, spin configurations in the higher-kink sectors can either be off-resonant or degenerate with the initial string.
+This distinction, which determines whether higher-kink sectors contribute perturbatively or nonperturbatively to the string dynamics, will become crucial to identify situations where string motion is suppressed or induced, as explained below.
 For the short-range model, resonances can occur whenever

 where $1+k/2 \le l_\mathcal{S} \le \ell-k/2$.
 In the case of the long-range interacting model, the resonance condition corresponds to matching the energy for two different configurations $\mathcal{E}_{k}(\mathcal{S}_1)= \mathcal{E}_{k'}(\mathcal{S}_2)$.
 The location of the resonance can be easily determined by numerically comparing the energy difference between kink sectors; see Fig.~\ref{fig:3}(c) for a particular example of tuning $\alpha$ to obtain a degeneracy.
 Notice that by taking into account the off-diagonal transverse-field contributions within fixed kink sectors, the energy levels in Eq.~(\ref{energy_short}) get broadened so that the resonance condition does not require fine-tuning.